- General Best Practices

 - Curated: IGTV is focused on the creators users love most and already follow on Instagram.
 Your true Instagram fans will see the video content easier in the app.

 Anyone can be a creator on IGTV and upload videos in the app or on the web, but you don’t want just any video on there.
-This app is better with long-form video (now competing with YouTube) vs. shorter videos that may be shared in your Instagram story.
+This feature is better for long-form video (now competing with YouTube) vs. shorter videos that may be shared to your Instagram Story.
 Your followers can be notified about your new videos, and your video content will show up in their IGTV feed.
 Want to share a back-to-school video?
-Go live during your next open house?
-Or share a parent/student testimonial to your channel?
+Feature students while distance learning?
 Incorporating video into your social media strategy with IGTV takes your social media to a whole new level.

 Finalsite makes it easy to incorporate your social media content, like Instagram, into your website with Finalsite Feeds.
 With Feeds, you’re able to promote the content you’re already posting on Instagram but on your website, as well as monitor which content is being pulled into your website.

 Ultimately, Instagram is known as the visual social media network.
-You want to use this platform to tell your school’s story, show your authenticity, have fun with your school’s brand, community, and environment.
+Instagram marketing allows you to tell your school’s story, show your authenticity, have fun with your school’s brand, community, and environment.
 If you’re new to Instagram or may be looking for some guidance with how to use social media in part of your overall school marketing strategy, our experts can work with you based on your goals!

 ABOUT THE AUTHOR